School of Humanities and Sciences

 Ph.D.
 Student in History, admitted Autumn 2021

-Workshop Coordinator, History DepartmentBioSerena is a PhD candidate in History in the United States field.
-She is in her fourth year and she works on the history of ideas in the nineteenth century: particularly, how Americans thought about the ancient past as they entered modernity.
-Her dissertation examines Americans' post-Civil War investment in pre-classical antiquity.
+Stanford Stdnt Employee-Summer, History DepartmentBioSerena is a PhD candidate in History in the United States field.
+She is in her fifth year and she works on the history of ideas in the nineteenth century, especially Americans' ideas about antiquity.
+Her dissertation investigates the history of oriental scholarship in the United States.
+It examines Americans' post-Civil War investment in pre-classical antiquity, and the 3,000-4,000 year-old history of the Bronze Age Orient (the site of the most ancient "Eastern" civilizations, or the modern Middle East).
 She is also currently writing a research article on Greek and Roman slave-naming practices and the classicism of American slavery.

 -